ericwittenstein/README-Generator/README.md

-# README Generator v1
+# Custom README Generator
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-This project uses Inquirer NPM and NodeJS to run a JavaScript file that gives the user a series of prompts and then generates a proffesional-quality README.md file from the responses
+This project uses Inquirer NPM and Node.js to run a JS script that gives the user a series of prompts about how they would like their README.md file to look and what to incldue.
+The script then generates a professional-quality README file from the responses.

 ## Table of Contents